 Upon arriving at the entrance to the hot spring, you will have to pay ¥800 for your entrance ticket.
 You then proceed to see the monkeys bathing at the hot spring.
 What makes it all the funnier is the resemblance between the monkeys and humans.
 While you may not touch the monkeys (please don’t!) they are used to human presence and aren’t scared to come close to you and your camera, giving you the freedom of taking close-up photos to your hearts content.
 A visit to the snow monkeys is a guaranteed amazing viewing experience!

-Opening times of the park
+Opening times of the Snow Monkey Park

 Winter season (Nov – Mar): 9am – 4pm